FlavScents AInsights Entry for Waxy Lactone (CAS: 70851-61-5)

 - CAS Number: 70851-61-5

-- Molecular Formula and Molecular Weight: Not specified
+- Molecular Formula and Molecular Weight: Data not found

-- Functional Groups and Structure–Odor Relevance: Waxy lactone is characterized by its lactone functional group, which is known to contribute to its creamy, waxy odor profile.
-Lactones are cyclic esters that often impart fruity, creamy, or coconut-like aromas, making them valuable in both flavor and fragrance applications.
+- Functional Groups and Structure–Odor Relevance: Waxy lactone is characterized by its lactone functional group, which is known to contribute to its creamy, coconut-like odor profile.
+Lactones are cyclic esters that often impart rich, fatty, and fruity notes in both flavors and fragrances.

 Citation hooks: FlavScents; PubChem; FEMA